 What are quantitative adjectives?
-Well, there are many but to name a few; some, few, little, enough, any, whole, sufficient, most, none, all etc..
-We use quantitative adjectives to characterise people or objects.
+Well, there are many but to name a few: some, few, little, enough, any, whole, sufficient, most, none, all etc. We use quantitative adjectives to characterize people or objects.
 We use them mainly for measurement or counting although the measurement is rarely exact due to the quantitative adjective itself not being precise.
 We can also use them for weight as well as for counting.

 - I have little hope in him at this point.

 - Can you offer me any news items?

 - The man just doesn’t make any sense.